 Summer is a time for children to have fun.
 School is out, the weather is warm, and the days are longer.
-For many families, these months are a time for vacation.
+For many families, these months are a time for a vacation.
 Whether it be a week up north or a day in the city, the summer is a great time for family bonding.
 But, how do you take a food allergy child to an environment that you cannot control?
-It’s terrifying enough sending a food allergy child to school – a place where you do have some element of control.
+It’s terrifying enough to send a food allergy child to school – a place where you do have some element of control.
 But when taking them out into the world, how can you keep them safe?

-Pro Tip: Going to a private beach may be a little more expensive, but it is a sure way to ensure that the area isn’t crowded, giving you a little more peace of mind.
+Pro Tip: Going to a private beach maybe a little more expensive, but it is a sure way to ensure that the area isn’t crowded, giving you a little more peace of mind.

-Not all places allow walk ins, for many activities you need to make a reservation in advance.
+Not all places allow walk-ins.
+For many activities, you need to make a reservation in advance.
 For food allergy families, this limitation could be a saving grace.
-When making your reservation, mention to the establishment that you are an allergy free family and see if they can be accommodating.
+When making your reservation, mention to the establishment that you are an allergy-free family and see if they can be accommodating.
 This may mean warning you about the products that they use or keeping your group small and separate.
-Many places are willing to help out, you just need to let them know that help is needed.
+Many places are willing to help out; you just need to let them know that help is needed.
 And if they choose not to accommodate your needs, you know to look elsewhere.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.